As a UEA postgraduate student, you’ll be joining an institution that offers students an inspiring and engaging research

 - Gender inequality and caring responsibilities

 - International and comparative law including international economic law (WTO law & investment law), and sustainable development/international environmental law

 - Media, intellectual property (IP), information technology (IT), and data protection law

 - Medical law

-- Private law: contract, tort, property law and land use
+- Private law: including contract, tort, property law and land use; comparative private law; European private law; economic approach to private law issues.

 - Public law, human rights, and public protest